 Iceland may also find it difficult to obtain registered trade mark protection for “king prawn ring” because the mark is descriptive of the product that will be sold using the mark.

-Finally, Iceland's letter seems to tread dangerously to the rocky shores of unjustified threats.
+Finally, Iceland's letter seems to sail dangerously close to the rocky shores of unjustified threats.
 In the letter, it is heavily implied that, if other supermarkets do not remove their king prawn rings from sale and remove from their impending Christmas ranges, Iceland will take action against them.
 The UK Registered Designs act allows a threat of infringement proceedings to be made if the if it is contained in a “permitted communication”, but expressly states that requesting a person to cease doing anything in relation to a product in which a design is incorporated is not a permitted purpose.
 In my view, the other supermarkets would have a fairly strong case that Iceland's letter amounts to an unjustified threat.
 Were one of the supermarkets successful in an unjustified threats action, a declaration that the threat was unjustified would be available as a remedy, which would surely make waves.